 Once admitted to the graduate degree program, students must be registered for a minimum of one credit hour during all phases of their graduate education, including the term in which they graduate.
 This includes periods when students are engaged in research, conducting doctoral fieldwork, working on or defending theses or dissertations, taking comprehensive examinations, taking Graduate Foreign Language Examinations or in any other way utilizing university resources, facilities or faculty time.
-Check your advisor if you have questions about summer registration.
+Please check with your advisor if you have questions about summer registration.

 Registration for every Fall and Spring semester is required.
-Summer registration is required for students in which they are taking examinations, completing culminating experiences, defending thesis or dissertations, are a TA/RA, or graduating during the summer semester.
-Any other questions please check with your advisor.
+Summer registration is required for students who are taking examinations, completing culminating experiences, defending thesis or dissertations, are a TA/RA, or graduating during the summer semester.
+Please check with your advisor if you have further questions.

-To maintain continuous enrollment the credit hour(s) must be one of the following:
+To maintain continuous enrollment, the credit hour(s) must be one of the following:

-- Appear on the student's Interactive Plan of Study - Registered in Research (592, 692, 792), Thesis (599), Dissertation (799) or Continuing registration (595, 795) - · Any graduate-level course
+- Appearing on the student's Interactive Plan of Study (iPOS) - Classified as research (592, 692, 792), thesis (599), dissertation (799) or continuing registration (595, 795) - Any other graduate-level course